alexetalbott/vacay/README.md

 ## Description

 _This website is a client-facing site that surveys the user with 5 questions, 4 of which concern their preferences.
-Based on those questions, a personalized result is provided to the user, describing to the user their ideal vacation destination._
+Based on those questions, a personalized result is provided to the user, describing to the user their ideal vacation destination.
+Check out the website in action [here](https://alexetalbott.github.io/vacay/)!_

 ## Setup/Installation Requirements